-Remark 1 The physician-induced demand framework (equivalently, full delegation) strictly understates the negative effect of financial incentives on patient welfare.
-Patient welfare loss due to informativeness as a proportion of total welfare loss (due to informativeness and treatment level) grows with $b_s$ and $b_r$ , up to approximately 25%.
+Proposition 5 The physician-induced demand framework (equivalently, full delegation) strictly understates the negative effect of financial incentives on patient welfare.
+The proportion of patient welfare loss due to informativeness grows with $b_s$ and $b_r$ , up to approximately 25%.

-Remark 1 is important for interpreting the results from empirical studies of doctors' and patients' incentives which often embed the physician-induced demand mechanism (e.g., Clemens and Gottlieb, 2014; Gruber and Owings, 1996; McGuire and Pauly, 1991).
+Proposition 5 is important for interpreting the results from empirical studies of doctors' and patients' incentives which often embed the physician-induced demand mechanism (e.g., Clemens and Gottlieb, 2014; Gruber and Owings, 1996; McGuire and Pauly, 1991).
 Measuring the change in average treatment level alone understates the true impact of financial incentives by ignoring informativeness.
 In this sense, the estimated welfare loss in a physician-induced demand model is a lower bound for the true welfare loss.

-4.2 Policies Affecting Financial Incentives
+Policies Affecting Financial Incentives